besshagan/besshagan/README.md

 ### 🎓 CS undergrad interested in data science, AI, LLMs, and GIS.
-### 🧠 Actively conducting research on Procedural Content Generation (PCG) with AI for the 2025 SURF program.
+### 🧠 Recently completed research on Procedural Content Generation (PCG) with AI for the 2025 SURF program.
 ### 🔭 Check out some of my CS projects <a href="https://besshagan.github.io/" target="_blank">here!</a>

 :mailbox_with_mail: How to contact me: haganb@southwestern.edu